3052/dash/internal/kimi/readme.md

 https://kimi.com

-Go language, I need a script where input is DASH MPD file, which reads the file, and outputs the segment URLs
+Go language, I need a script where input is DASH MPD file, and out output is segment URLs as JSON, grouped by Representation